RAKWireless/wisblock-python/sensors/rak1902/rak1902-read/README.md

 ## 1. Introduction

-This guide explains how to use the [WisBlock sensor RAK1902](https://store.rakwireless.com/products/rak1902-kps22hb-barometric-pressure-sensor?_pos=1&_sid=9a186c444&_ss=r) in combination with RAK6421 Pi-Hat to monitor environment using Python.
+This guide explains how to use the [WisBlock sensor RAK1902](https://store.rakwireless.com/products/rak1902-kps22hb-barometric-pressure-sensor?_pos=1&_sid=9a186c444&_ss=r) in combination with RAK6421 Pi-Hat to monitor barometric pressure using Python.

 ## 2. Hardware